 Martinrea values supplier diversity and supports diversity through many purchasing initiatives, including to help support its customers meet their requirements for supplier diversity.
-The Company also received a nomination for a Ford Motor Company World Excellence Award (WEA) for the category of Supplier Diversity Development Corporation of the 2016 Year.
-This award recognizes Tier One suppliers that successfully demonstrate significant contribution to the growth and development of supplier diversity development and community outreach during the 2016 calendar year.
-Martinrea was also honoured in 2016 by GM as being one of the three companies to receive its Supplier Impact Diamond Award for Top Diversity Performance and by Ford Motor Company receiving a Certificate of Achievement for Outstanding Performance in Tier Two Sourcing.
+Martinrea was honoured in 2017, for the second year running to be awarded by GM with the Supplier Impact Diamond Award for Top Diversity Performance and by Ford Motor Company, for the third consecutive year, receiving a Certificate of Achievement for Outstanding Performance in Tier Two Sourcing.